rjaques/Sirah-Project/README.md

 The goal is that Kevin can keep on working on his witness files and whenever he pushes his changes to GitHub, the changes will be reflected in the work-in-progress page.
-When he's happy with the current state of the website (or, every 6 months), he can create a new dated release.
+When he's happy with the current state of the website (or, every three months), he can create a new dated release.

 The GitHub Actions script that updates the website whenever a change is pushed to GitHub also performs some consistency tests on the data.
-You can see the output reports ("logs") of the GitHub Actions script under the "Actions" tab in the github repo.
+You can see the output reports ("logs") of the GitHub Actions script under the [Actions tab](https://github.com/rjaques/Sirah-Project/actions) in the github repo.
 In the left-hand column, click "Build website" to see a report for all website updates.
 Click on the label of the latest run of the "Build website" workflow, then click "build-html" and then on "rebuild website".
 The log lists all the inconsistencies the script found in the witness files; you can fix these manually in the witness files.

 # Setup

+(this should be done only once)

 For this to work, you should: